What is Male Rhinoplasty?

 Rhinoplasty for men often involves repairing an injury which has altered the shape or function of the nose.
 Sports injuries, work accidents, and motor vehicle injuries can all be the cause of a nose that is unbalanced or otherwise imperfect.
 Whether you want to correct an issue caused by injury or simply feel that your natural nose shape could be improved, rhinoplasty may be a suitable option for you.
 If you’re looking for a nose job, please continue reading for more information.

 Your first step should be arranging a consultation with Dr. Bryan Correa.
-He makes special efforts in his practice to strive to be one of the best rhinoplasty surgeons.
+He makes special efforts in his practice to strive to be one of the best surgeons performing rhinoplasty.
 His superior understanding of nasal structure is crucial to his success as a surgeon.
-Although rhinoplasty is common, it is one of the most difficult surgeries that a plastic surgeon can undertake, and Dr. Correa performs nose surgery safely and with high quality results.
+Although rhinoplasty is common, it is one of the most difficult surgeries that a plastic surgeon can undertake, and Dr. Correa performs nose surgery safely and with high-quality results.

 - Straightening a crooked nose

 - Reducing a hump

 - Changing the aspect of a tip that droops down

 - Restructuring collapsed nostrils

 - Repairing a deviated septum

 The nose is a three-dimensional structure requiring artistic skill as well as surgical skill to produce the best results.
 Changes made by the best rhinoplasty surgeons are very small, measured in millimeters.
 Subtle changes produce the most profound results, restoring symmetry and enhancing the rest of the face while maintaining a completely natural appearance.
 Additionally, Dr. Correa delivers ethnic rhinoplasty for men and women who desire to fix some aspect of their nose but wish to maintain its unique ethnic characteristics.

 Repairing Functional Problems